Resurgence and self-completion in renormalized gauge theories: A non-linear equation from renormalization group

 Starting from Eq.~\eqref{complete}, the authors in Ref.~\cite{Bersini:2019axn} showed that $R(\alpha)$ obeys a specific nonlinear differential equation.
 However, in the original derivation presented in Ref.~\cite{Bersini:2019axn}, the authors use the asymptotic expression of the beta function, hence making the completeness of their result less transparent.
 In this section, we present a new rigorous derivation of the result given in Ref.~\cite{Bersini:2019axn} and show their conclusions remain unchanged when considering the full, nonperturbative expression of the beta function.
 To this end, let us first make a change of variable,

 such that any nonanalytic dependence around the origin is moved to infinity and, we recall, $s$ is the sign of $\beta_1$ such that $x>0$.
 Notice that the change of variable is such that $1/x<1$ as long as $\alpha<2/\beta_1$.
-Following the mathematical literature, we shall label the set of all operations in the variable $x$ as the multiplicative model and the set of the operations in the variable $z$, related to $x$ via Borel transforms, as the convolutive model.
+Following the mathematical literature, we shall label the set of all operations in the variable $x$ as the multiplicative model, and the set of the operations in the variable $z$, related to $x$ via Borel transforms, as the convolutive model.
 For the discussion to follow, we assume the following:

-\begin{itemize} \item $x$ is formally large so that one can expand for small $1/x$.
+\begin{itemize} \item $x$ is formally large, and one can expand for small $1/x$.
 The latter is equivalent to saying that perturbation theory in $\alpha$ makes sense for sufficiently small $\alpha$ in the proper energy regime where perturbation theory can be trusted.

-\item $R(x)$ is formally small so that one can expand for small $R$.
+\item $R(x)$ is formally small, and one can also expand for small $R$.
 Thus, any subsequent rearrangement of the RGE shown in \eqref{CS} is done for $1/x$ and $R$ small.
 The smallness of $R$ is equivalent to saying that the nonperturbative corrections are small in the specific energy regime, i.e., sufficiently low energy in a QED-like model or at sufficiently high energy in a pure Yang-Mills theory -- or any asymptotically free model. \end{itemize}

 Under these assumptions, one has the following\\

 \emph{Proposition 2.} The function $R(x)$ in the convolutive model, i.e., its Borel transform given by

 has an infinite number of singularities in $P$